 - Checking out scheduling tools and auto-dispatch to ensure manual processes are minimal

-- Looking at current bottlenecks in internal processes to produce better outcomes
+- Looking at the current bottlenecks in internal processes to produce better outcomes

 In the end, taking the time to analyze reports may take a few extra minutes a day, but clients who make the time investment will see excellent returns.